audacity/audacity-support/nyquist-plugins/effect-plugins/amplify-mix-and-pan-effects.md

 ### Stereo Butterfly (ramp)

-Third in the series of Stereo Butterfly plug-ins.
+Third in the series of Stereo Butterfly plugins.
 As with the previous two, 0 setting sounds like mono, +1 is regular stereo, -1 is left and right channels flipped with each other.

 {% file src="../../.gitbook/assets/buttrramp.ny" %}
 Download link